camptocamp/c2cgeoportal/doc/integrator/backend_qgis.rst

 Create a tunnel on the database server
 **************************************

-If you cannot connect directly to the database you can create a tunnel to be able to connect to them:
+If you cannot connect directly to the database, you can create a tunnel to be able to connect:

 .. prompt:: bash

    ssh -L 5432:localhost:5432 <server>

-If you run QGIS in Docker you should bind to a specific IP:
+If you run QGIS in Docker, you should bind to a specific IP:

 .. prompt:: bash